 For the purposes of providing bundled ratepayers renewable energy through Share the Sun, SDG&E will procure up to 10 MW of solar energy from new projects located within SDG&E's service territory.
 SDG&E will rely upon the FiT process for Share the Sun procurement.
-The Commission is currently working towards a second final decision under the FiT program ("FiT PD") that may modify some of the requirements established in the initial FiT decision (D.12-05-035, as modified by D.13-01-041).
-SDG&E relies on the initial decision as the basis for this testimony, with modifications made where appropriate to reflect issues that are specific to Share the Sun.
+The initial FiT decision (D.12-05-035, as modified by D.13-01-041) is the basis for the eligibility criteria outlined in this testimony, with modifications made where appropriate to reflect issues that are specific to Share the Sun.

-SDG&E will procure 3 MW for Share the Sun in each bi-monthly FiT program period until it has procured up to 10 MW for Share the Sun.
-The FiT PD contemplates requiring the utilities to offer 10 MW per bi-monthly period for each product type.
-However, as SDG&E explained in comments to the FiT PD, this would result in SDG&E offering substantially all of its program capacity in the first bi-monthly period, which would not be in the best interest of ratepayers.
+sDG&E will procure 3 MW for Share the Sun in each bi-monthly FiT program period until it has procured up to 10 MW for Share the Sun.
+As SDG&E explained in comments to the most recent FiT PD, and as the Commission agreed in the subsequently adopted FiT Decision (D.13-05-034), offering more than 3 MW in the first bi-monthly program period would result in SDG&E offering substantially all of its program capacity in that period, which would not be in the best interest of ratepayers.
 The same logic applies here.
 Therefore, SDG&E will retain this mechanism for the Share the Sun program to procure 3 MW of capacity per bi-monthly period until the cumulative total reaches 10 MW.
-For example, assuming SDG&E has 13 MW in its initial FiT queue, some of which have indicated an interest in building a Share the Sun projects and some which have not, SDG&E will select projects on a first come first served basis until it has fulfilled both its FiT capacity requirements and its 3 MW Share the Sun target.
+For example, assuming SDG&E has 9 MW in its initial FiT queue, some of which have indicated an interest in building a Share the Sun project and some of which have not, SDG&E will select projects on a first come first served basis in each bi-monthly period until it has fulfilled both its FiT capacity requirements and its 3 MW Share the Sun target.
+If there is a FiT applicant with a project located in an area ranked among the top 20% of communities as identified by CalEPA pursuant to statute requirements, SDG&E will allow, on a first-come-first-served basis, for the project to advance in the queue so that they are awarded a PPA.
+For example, if this project holds Queue number 15 and SDG&E intends to award FiT PPAs to projects in Queue positions 1 through 5, SDG&E would instead award PPAs to projects in Queue positions 15, 1, 2, 3, and 4.
+SDG&E will allow one such project to advance in the queue per bi-monthly period until the quota for these projects has been met.